gruntwork-io/terragrunt/README.md

 always want to use this function, as it allows you to copy/paste the same `.terragrunt` file to all child folders with no changes.

-The only time you may want to specify the `path` manually is if you moved a child folder.
-In that case, to ensure it can reuse its old state, you may want to explicitly set the `path` to the old file path.
-However, a safer approach would be to move the state files themselves to match the new location of the child folder, as that makes things more consistent!

 ### path_relative_to_parent helper

 Another helper function supported by Terragrunt is `path_relative_to_parent`, which returns the relative path between